Bulloch Hall: History

 The antebellum mansion was built by Mittie's father, Major James Stephens Bulloch.
-He was a prominent planter from the Georgia coast, who was invited to the new settlement by his friend Roswell King.
-After the death of his first wife Hester Amarintha "Hettie" Elliott - mother of his son James D. Bulloch - Bulloch married the widow of his first wife's father, Martha "Patsy" Stewart Elliot, and had four more children:
+He was a planter from the Georgia coast, invited to the new settlement by his friend Roswell King.
+After the death of his first wife, Hester Amarintha "Hettie" Elliott (mother of his son James D. Bulloch), Bulloch married the widow of his first wife's father, Martha "Patsy" Stewart Elliott, and had four more children: